Harsha572/NirogGyan/README.md

     - Solution: Implemented a blockedSlots storage to keep track of permanently blocked slots.
   - **Challenge**: Responsive design for time selectors and appointment list.
     - Solution: Used Bootstrap grid system and flex utilities.

+## Status
+  - This project is still under development.
+  - It will be linked to a backend API and upgraded to a full-stack application with enhanced responsiveness and advanced features.